 A maximum of 2 modules can be taken from outside Biological Sciences and of these not more than one can be a UOSM coded module.
+Any Language modules taken in Year 3 must be at stage 4 or above.

 Revisions of the contents of the programmes for Part 3 are made periodically to reflect developments at the frontiers of zoology.